hphelion/documentation/moonshot/manage.operational-dashboard.environment-tab.md

 For procedural instructions, see <a href="/cloudos/moonshot/install/">Install and Configure Your Cloud</a>.
 </p>

-The following table describes the Edit Network dialog UI elements:
+The following table describes the Edit Network dialog UI elements.
+You will notice a few variations depending on your type of network: public, nova_flat, or IPMI.

 <table style="text-align: left; vertical-align: top; min-width:700px;">